Master’s Minors

 View the curriculum Declare a minor

-The Nursing Administration Minor program prepares nurses with the foundational business skills essential for today’s healthcare workers.
+The Nursing and Healthcare Leadership Minor program prepares nurses with the foundational business skills essential for today’s healthcare workers.
 On completion, graduates will develop a strong understanding of the business of practice management and be poised to take on leadership roles in the rapidly changing environment of the business of caring for patients.

 This three-course concentration builds on three core dimensions of global health: sociocultural influences of health; methods for assessing population health; and coursework in a geographic area of interest to you.